 Before the interview, consider how you are going to differentiate yourself from other candidates.
 For example, if you have achieved something momentous outside of work, share it with the panel.

-When you’re inevitably asked to ‘tell us about yourself’ this is your perfect opportunity to stand out.
+One of the most common interview questions candidates are asked is ‘tell us about yourself’.
+Where most stumble, this is your perfect opportunity to stand out.
 Simply explaining that you got a first, or you enjoy reading isn’t a memorable answer.
 Identify yourself as ‘the one who was the first in his family to go to university’.
-Or, ‘the one who taught herself to code and blogged about her experience’.
+Or, ‘the one who taught herself to code and blogged about her experience to inspire others to do the same’.

 Do Your Research